15+ Things to do in Rome With Kids (That Parents will Love too)

-Kick of your Italy family holiday with a visit to Rome, the Italian capital.
-With so many things to do and see in Rome with kids, this city is the perfect destination for your first stop if you are travelling to Italy with the family.
+Kick of your Italian family holiday with a visit to Rome, the Italian capital.
+With so many things to do in Rome with kids, this city is the perfect destination for your first stop if you are travelling to Italy with the family.

 Whether you travel to Rome with kids during the Summer or Winter, there is so much to experience that you will want a good few days to explore the highlights.